learn-co-curriculum/dsc-project-template/README.md

 ![blueprint](images/blueprint.png)

-This repository is like a blueprint, providing structure for your first major data science project.
-This will allow you to focus less on formatting and organization, and more on the _analysis and communication skills_ that will support your progress through the course.
+This repository is like a blueprint, providing structure for your first End of Phase Project.
+We suggest you base your Phase 1 project off of this repository so you can focus less on formatting and organization, and more on the _analysis and communication skills_ that will support your progress through the course.
+This template is designed to make your project portfolio-ready in order to impress the future employers who will review it.

-The template provided here is designed to help make your projects portfolio-ready.
-Employers will often review your GitHub projects, sometimes _before_ an interview, to judge the quality of your work.
-To set you up for success, we ask you to model your Phase 1 project off of this repository.
-Your repositories for future projects will build on this foundation as you proceed through the course.

 ## Repository Contents